rahul-vaish-007/MX-EMDK-Android-Java-DeviceIdentifiersWrapper/README.md

 Forget about StageNow, EMDK, complexity....

-Just get the serial number and the IMEI number of your Zebra device in one line of code (see at the end of this document).
+Just get the serial number and the IMEI number of your Zebra device in one method call (see at the end of this document).

 Have fun with Zebra's devices :)